upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

     If you really *must*, you should probably indicate that to your audience, just so that they're aware.

+    !!! tip

+        The easiest way to change IDs without making breaking changes is to open your `project.json` in a text-editor, and pressing ++ctrl++ + ++h++.
+This should bring up a _Find and Replace_ menu.
+        Simply search for the ID you wanted to change, and replace it with your new one.
+This will ensure that any other requirements are automatically changed as well.

 ## Requirements
 Requirements are conditions that Rows and Addons must fulfil before they're shown and Objects must fulfil before they can be selected.